DeSabla, California

-DeSabla (also known as De Sabla, deSabla and de Sabla; formerly, Hupps Mill and Hupp) is an unincorporated community in Butte County, California.
-It lies at an elevation of 2762 feet (842 m).
-It was named after one of the Pacific Gas and Electric founders and is the site of Lake de Sabla reservoir and a powerhouse named for him.
+DeSabla (also known as De Sabla, deSabla and de Sabla; formerly, Hupps Mill and Hupp) is an unincorporated community in Butte County, California, United States.
+It lies at an elevation of 2762 feet (842 m) and was named after one of the Pacific Gas and Electric founders and is the site of Lake de Sabla reservoir and a powerhouse named for him.
 The community's ZIP code is 95954, and is shared with the community of Magalia.
 The area code is 530.
 NAD27 latitude and longitude for the community are and official elevation is 2780 ft above mean sea level.

 Climate

 DeSabla has a hot-summer Mediterranean climate (Csa) according to the Köppen climate classification system.